LangYa466/SunClient/README.md

 </div>

-LiquidBounce is a free and open-source mcp-based hacked client for Minecraft.
+SunClient is a free and open-source mcp-based hacked client for Minecraft.

 ## Issues